vital-software/monofo-buildkite-plugin/README.md

 ## Advanced Usage

-### Escape Hatch: Disabling Monofo
+### Controlling what is included

-If you set the environment variable `PIPELINE_RUN_ALL` to any truthy value, all parts of the pipeline will be output; a good way to "force a full build".
+If you set the environment variable `PIPELINE_RUN_ALL=1`, all parts of the pipeline will be output; this is a good way to "force a full build", or disable monofo temporarily.

+If you set `PIPELINE_RUN_<COMPONENT_NAME>=1`, that component will be included, even if it wouldn't ordinarily.
+And if you set `PIPELINE_NO_RUN_<COMPONENT_NAME>` that component will never be included, even if it does have matches.

 ### Pipeline file changes match themselves